 Rick Simpson Oil Steps

-- Place your dry cannabis material into the bucket and pour in the solvent over it until it is covered.
+- Place your dry cannabis material into the bucket and pour the solvent over it until it is covered.
 While pouring, stir and crush the cannabis.
 Stir for about 3 minutes, allowing for the THC to dissolve into the solvent.
 This process should dissolve up to 80% of the available THC into the solvent.

 - Drain the solvent from the mixture into your bowl using the cheesecloth.

 - Place the mixture back in the bucket and add more solvent.
 Stir for another 3 minutes.
 Drain again into the same bowl and discard the remaining mixture.

 - Transfer your solvent to your rice cooker until it is about three-quarters full and turn on your rice cooker.
 (Don’t let your solvent mixture heat above 300 degrees Fahrenheit, otherwise, it will become unusable.)

 - The rice cooker should maintain a steady heat, allowing for decarboxylation.
 Keep the temperature between 210- and 230-degrees Fahrenheit to decarb the weed properly.